-imal feedback, it is not exactly realized even ex post.
+However, such modification of theory is not sufficient to support the prediction that loser (winner) feedback induces bidders to bid more (less) aggressively.
+With loser or winner feedback, the amount of regret that is realized ex post is rationally expected ex ante.
+Under minimal feedback, it is not exactly realized even ex post.
 Rather, it is expected, conditional on winning or losing the auction.
 Hence, ex ante, one has expectations over expectations under minimal feedback.
 However, by the Law of Iterated Expectations, the ultimate ex ante anticipated loser or winner regret is the same in either case for a given bid.
-So in order to explain why feedback affects bidding, FO additionally assume that the form of feedback directly manipulates the relative weights placed on the two types of regret, as opposed to the material payoff, in the utility function.
-In particular, they assume that the weight a bidder places on loser (winner) regret increases under loser (winner) feedback in comparison to minimal feedback.
+So in order to explain why feedback affects bidding, FO additionally assume that the form of feedback directly manipulates the relative weights placed on the two types of regret, as opposed to the material payoff, in the utility function.3 In particular, they assume that the weight a bidder places on loser (winner) regret increases under loser (winner) feedback in comparison to minimal feedback.
 The intuition is that loser (winner) feedback makes loser (winner) regret more salient relative to the material payoff (and the other type of regret) at the time of determining the bid.
 We call this the salience assumption.
-Note that feedback-manipulated salience of loser and winner regret does not need to be the same.
-In particular, the finding of FO that only loser (as opposed to minimal) feedback is effective in changing bids can be explained by restricting the salience assumption only to loser regret (or, alternatively, by the absence of winner regret considerations in the utility function altogether).
+Note that the increased salience of loser regret (under loser feedback as opposed to minimal feedback) may not necessarely be of the same intensity as the increased salience of winner regret (in winner feedback as opposed to minimal feedback).
+In particular, the finding of FO that only loser (as opposed to minimal) feedback is effective in changing bids can be explained by restricting the salience assumption to loser regret (or, alternatively, by assuming that there are no winner regret considerations in the utility function at all).

 The finding of FO and its theoretical interpretation are of great relevance for auction design, and they also raise new questions.
 If a simple and nearly costless manipulation of posterior feedback can generate higher bids and more revenue, auctioneers should adopt it widely in practical applications.
-Moreover, one can further inquire about what type of feedback would be the most effective in stimulating anticipated regret and hence maximizing the expected auction revenue.
-Finally, an analogous manipulation of feedback might work even in market institutions other than auctions, and this possibility calls for further empirical evidence.
+Moreover, one can further inquire about what type of feedback would be the most effective at stimulating anticipated regret and hence maximizing the expected